 Student spotlight details

 Following a rugby accident, Ray Hare was rendered a quadriplegic and unable to continue his career as a History teacher.
-Since then he has been enrolling onto online courses, allowing him to work on something himself without the help of anyone else.
+Since then he has been taking online courses, allowing him to work on something himself without the help of anyone else.
 He now uses his mouth and an iPad to complete the courses.

 'I had a rugby union accident which unfortunately rendered me a quadriplegic and put me in a wheelchair.
 As such, I was unable to continue my career as a high school history teacher.